 - 1/4 teaspoon grated lemon peel

-- Place pears in a greased 8-in. square baking dish; sprinkle with sugar.
+- Place pears in a greased 8-in. cast-iron skillet or 8-in. square baking dish; sprinkle with sugar.
 In a small bowl, combine the oats, flour, brown sugar and cinnamon.
 Cut in butter until mixture resembles coarse crumbs; stir in pecans.
 Sprinkle over pears.
 Bake at 350° for 30-35 minutes or until bubbly.

 - Meanwhile, in a small saucepan, combine the sugar, cornstarch and water.
 Cook and stir over medium-high heat until thickened and bubbly.
 Reduce heat; cook and stir 2 minutes longer.